sharpwright/PastryTycoon/docs/developer-manifesto.md

 - **Separation of Concerns:**
   - Grains, state, events, command handlers, and validators are in distinct folders and namespaces.
-  - Shared contracts (interfaces, DTOs, events, state) live in `PastryTycoon.Core.Abstractions`.
+  - Shared contracts (commands, DTOs) live in `PastryTycoon.Core.Abstractions`.
+  - Internal contracts (events, state) live in `PastryTycoon.Core.Grains`.
 - **Tests:**
   - Unit tests for handlers/validators.
   - Integration tests for grains using a real Orleans test silo.